 According to World Bank rankings, the easiest countries to conduct business in aren’t always the global giants like Brazil, China or even India.
 In fact, none of these three even make the top 10.
-China, for example, which has the second largest economy in the world, is at 90th in terms of the ease of conducting business, and has failed to significantly improve its status over the last several years.
 The report ranks countries based on 10 key indicators that are conducive to effective business dealings.
 The foremost criteria include ease of starting a business, ease of obtaining construction permits, access to electrical utilities, ease of registering property, availability of credit, protection for minority investors, tax rates and collection methods, capacity for trade to occur across borders, and ease of enforcing contracts and declaring insolvency.
 Labor market regulation is also considered in compiling these rankings.
 The highest ranking (lowest numeric value) means that the above indicators are conducive to business operations.
-Below is a list of 10 countries where it’s easiest to do business, and a brief explanation of why the World Bank’s Doing Business Report ranked them at the top of the list.
+Below is a list of 10 countries where it’s easiest to do business, and a brief explanation of why the 2018 World Bank’s Doing Business Report ranked them at the top of the list.

 Norway has managed to successfully combine a strong technology sector and energetic workforce with a strong safety net of social programs to its citizens, which makes a force to be reckoned with in the global business arena.
 Furthermore, Norway has one of the most efficient systems on the globe to handle insolvency filings.
 The business start-up procedure in Norway usually takes only four days, and the relative cost to launch a venture is quite low (only 0.90% of annual per capita income).

 7. United Kingdom